alexpritc/mouse-house/TOS.md

 "I", "My","Me", "The Developer", refers to Alex Pritchard (alexpritc).

-By using this application, you hereby agrees to the following terms and conditions.
+By using this application, you hereby agree to the following terms and conditions.

 ## Accessing the app

  - The Developer does not accept liability for any harm or damage to your animal arising from using layouts designed in this application in a real-life setting.

- - The Developer cannot and will not guarentee that your individual animal will enjoy the layout you design in this application.
+ - The Developer cannot and will not guarantee that your individual animal will enjoy the layout you design in this application.
 This will depend on the needs and likes/dislikes of the animal itself.

  - The Developer reserves the right, at their discretion, to discontinue supporting or to modify the application or features of the application without notice to you.